 In contrast, the problem has been extensively studied for railway bridges, where train cars present regular wheel spacing, vehicle spacing, and weight (Bolotin and Armstrong 1965; Kurihara and Shimogo 1978; Yeong-Bin Yang, Yau, and Hsu 1997; J. Li and Su 1999).
 Research has shown that railway bridges are susceptible to large dynamic amplifications (Wu, Yang, and Yau 2001), and that the amplification is dependent on such parameters as wheel spacing, train speed, bridge span length, and bridge first fundamental frequency (Majka and Hartnett 2008; Kwark et al. 2004).

 However, while the loading conditions of railway bridges are similar to that induced by platooned trucks, the structural system is markedly different.
-The tracks of railway bridges are often isolated from the structure by ballast, providing different load distribution than is accomplished by the deck of a highway bridge.
+The tracks of railway bridges are often isolated from the structure by ballast, providing different load distribution and significantly higher damping than is accomplished by the deck of a highway bridge.
 Furthermore, the track of a railway bridge is typically smoother and with fewer irregularities than a highway bridge roadway.

 Bridges with Excessive Vibrations